tony10101105/ExpEmergence/README.md

 ```

 ## :rocket: Usage
-We include six scripts to replicate main results of this work:
+We include six scripts to replicate the main results of this work:

 **Plot model overall performance measured by accuracy or TC Brier Score:**
 ```bash